 Administrators and Staff

-Additional information can be found on the Molloy College COVID-19 website.
+Additional information can be found on the Molloy University COVID-19 website.

 Will there be upgrades to the air filtration systems in all buildings/houses/offices at all Molloy locations, including MERV-13 filters?
 When will these filters be installed, before or after we begin in-person classes?